12 min read

 Why Northern Virginia is the center of the data center universe

-Northern Virginia — specifically the corridor running through Ashburn, Sterling, Manassas, and Gainesville in Loudoun and Prince William counties — is the most data-center-dense geography on Earth.
-It hosts more than 35% of all internet traffic and more data center capacity than the rest of the United States combined by some estimates.
+Northern Virginia — specifically the corridor running through Ashburn, Sterling, Manassas, and Gainesville in Loudoun and Prince William counties — is one of the most data-center-dense geographies on Earth.
+Public market reports regularly cite the region as a global internet and data center hub, but exact traffic-share and capacity estimates vary by source and year.

 The reason is a combination of factors: MAE-East (one of the original internet exchange points) was located in Ashburn in the 1990s, which attracted early data centers.
 That density attracted more density.
 Today, the area has the infrastructure — power, fiber, labor, and regulatory environment — to support continued massive growth.